Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Introduction

 Efficient quantum state reconstruction is a central task in quantum information science, enabling characterization of quantum states and modeling of quantum devices~\citep{blume2025quantum, ren2019modeling, shaffer2023sample}.
-The standard FQST method~\citep{leonhardt1995quantum} requires an exponential number of measurement settings to iterate over the Pauli basis $\{\sigma_x, \sigma_y, \sigma_z\}$ in each qubit.
+The standard full quantum state tomography (FQST) method~\citep{leonhardt1995quantum} requires an exponential number of measurement settings to iterate over the Pauli basis $\{\sigma_x, \sigma_y, \sigma_z\}$ in each qubit.
 Moreover, the post-processing typically relies on resource-intensive maximum likelihood estimation (MLE) to ensure the reconstructed state $\tilde{\rho}$ is physical~\citep{hradil1997quantum}.

 Approaches have been developed to address the challenges in FQST.
 Some methods reduce measurement costs by exploiting the low-rank structure of density matrices using compressed sensing~\citep{gross2010quantum} or by leveraging limited entanglement structures~\citep{cramer2010efficient}.
 More recent techniques combine parallel measurements to further decrease required resources, as seen in quantum overlapping tomography~\citep{cotler2020quantum, yang2023experimental}, with tensor network learning approaches~\citep{kurmapu2023reconstructing, guo2024quantum, hu2024experimental}.
-However, these methods either rely on assumptions about the quantum state's structure or involve additional learning processes with unclear post-processing scaling.
+However, these methods rely on assumptions about the quantum state's structure or involve additional learning processes with unclear post-processing scaling.

 We show that for QLSA solves involving only real-valued states, reconstructing such states requires a linear number of measurement settings instead of an exponential overhead.
-Real-valued states arise naturally in many other quantum algorithms, including Grover’s search~\citep{grover1996fast} and the Bernstein--Vazirani algorithm~\citep{bernstein1993quantum}.
-With carefully injected resource states, one can achieve universal computation~\citep{delfosse2015wigner}.
+Real-valued states arise naturally in many other quantum algorithms, including Grover's search~\citep{grover1996fast} and the Bernstein--Vazirani algorithm~\citep{bernstein1993quantum}.
+With carefully injected resource states, one can achieve universal computation with real-valued states~\citep{delfosse2015wigner}.